overhangio/tutor/README.md

     make all

-There is no step #2.
 You will be asked some questions about the configuration of your Open edX platform.
-The build step will take some time, but then you will have both an LMS and a CMS running behind a web server on port 80.
+The build step will take some time, but then you will have both an LMS and a CMS running behind a web server on port 80, ready for production.
 You should be able to access your platform at the address you gave during the configuration phase.

 To be honest, I really don't like 1-click installs :-p They tend to hide much of the important details.
 So I strongly recommend you read the more detailed instructions below to understand what is going on exactly and to troubleshoot potential issues.
+Also, instructions are given to setup a local development environment.

 ## Requirements